Mattds825/community-toolshed-store/README.md

 The styling are mainly sticking to bootstrap defaults with some custom css for the glassmorphism effect and some others

 ### Pages

+These are the main pages of the website, I will attach a screenshot of both the mobile and desktop view

 #### Sign In Page